skamansam/sveltemeacoffee/README.md

 <!-- FAQ -->
 ## :grey_question: FAQ

-- Question 1

-  + Answer 1

-- Question 2

-  + Answer 2
+- Can you implement feature X,Y, or Z?

+  + If you create a feature request, I will be happy to see if it is within the scope of this project.
+TBH, this is just a kind of one-off project I created to get a button in my blog, but I will try to respond within a reasonable amount of time.
+If, however, you would like to get your hands wet and fix something or add a feature, feel free to fork this repo and submit a pull request.

 <!-- License -->
 ## :warning: License

-Distributed under the no License.
+Distributed under the Unlicense.
 See LICENSE.txt for more information.

 <!-- Contact -->
 ## :handshake: Contact

-Your Name - [@twitter_handle](https://twitter.com/twitter_handle) - email@email_client.com
+Your Name - [@skamansam](https://twitter.com/skamansam) - skamansam@gmail.com

 Project Link: [https://github.com/skamansam/sveltemeacoffee](https://github.com/skamansam/sveltemeacoffee)